fbpx

 f) Consult with industry groups

-Recruiters often join professional associations and attend conferences related to their specialty in order to network with potential employers and clients.
+Recruiters often join professional associations and attend conferences related to their specialization in order to network with potential employers and clients.

-If you are searching for a recruiter in a particular industry, pay attention to such events in your field.
+If you are choosing a recruiter in a particular industry, pay attention to such events in your field.

 For example, if you are looking for a recruiter in the healthcare industry, look for events that focus on healthcare recruiting.